PanPraescribens/primitive-survival/README.md

 https://www.vintagestory.at/

+<h3>ATTENTION users of versions prior to 2.0:</h3>
+Limb lines and trotlines have undergone a significant change in version 2.0, and will NOT load properly if you simply upgrade to version 2.0.
+I've learned my lesson but there's no going back!
+You have two options:
+<br><br>
+1. Retrieve all of your existing limb lines, trotlines, and whatever's on them prior to upgrading, or <br><br>
+2. Simply upgrade.
+You will lose all limb lines and trotlines and whatever's on them, and will have to remove the old (white) blocks after the fact.
+<br><br>

 <img src="docs/splash0.jpg" alt="Splash" width="682px">

 <i>A huge THANKS goes out to <b>Siddly</b> (over on the Vintage Story Discord) for providing a few real cool fish for this mod!</i>